evanvin/PizzaPi/README.md

 * **If you haven't used dietpi before, the default login credentials is root:dietpi**

+---

+## Tools

+> ### Downloader
+> Once the setup is done, the auto-downloader should start.
+This will check the specified spotify playlist for new songs to download and download them automatically and update their ID3 metadata.

+> ### USB
+>You should be able to insert an USb device into the RPI device and it will automatically copy over songs that are downloaded but not on the USB yet. ***USB drive must have a folder title 'pizza' for auto transfer to work***

+---

 ### Todo

 * Allow user to input mutliple playlists
 * Figure out multithreading for downloader and web interface and flask server
+* Hijack the onboard RPI green light to show that USB transfer is in process